 Restoration of the old Clyde puffer Vic 27 - now renamed Auld Reekie - continues.
 In March the Islay team were back at work scraping 70 years of rust from the deck of the fo'c'sle.
 Work is soon to begin on restoring the old coal-fired steam boiler.
 This three-part series, Air a' Smùid (Steaming) will be transmitted on BBC ALBA.

-Comedian Ford, star of Still Game and Chewin' The Fat, meets fellow Dandy fans including comedians Frank Skinner and Sanjeev Kohli, actors Brian Cox and Bill Paterson, writer Alan Bissett, veteran musicians Jimmie Macgregor and Tom Alexander, indie rocker Kyle Falconer from The View, and four-times Oscar-winning Wallace & Gromit animator Nick Park.
-He also meets some of the writers and artists who helped produce the world's longest-running weekly comic.
+Comedian Ford, star of Still Game and Chewin' The Fat, meets fellow Dandy fans including comedian Frank Skinner, actor Brian Cox and four-times Oscar-winning Wallace & Gromit animator Nick Park, and some of the writers and artists who helped produce the world's longest-running weekly comic.

 Caledonia's film follows the production of the last ever print issue of the beloved comic, and Ford becomes a comic-book character himself in an attempt to find out more about The Dandy's digital future from Desperate Dan!